nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 :-------:|:----------:|
 ![alt](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/variation_training_set/plot3.png)    | ![alt](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/variation_training_set/cinque.png)

+In that final case are plotted together training, validation and testing scores.

 ## Conclusion <a name="Conclusion"></a>
 The study done was aimed to discriminate on which could be the best way to classificate pion from the other particles in this specific dataset.